Are proof sets worth anything

 Are proof coin sets worth anything

-Are proof sets worth more than mint sets
+Are proof sets worth more than face value

 What are disjoint sets give your own example of disjoint sets and sets that are not disjoint

-In mathematics, two sets are said to be disjoint if the sets of these individuals do not have a common element.
-Similarly, multiple disjoint sets are sets whose intersection is the empty set.
-For example, 1, 2, 3, then 4, 5, 6 are disjoint sets, but 1, 2, 3 and 3, the number 5 are not disjoint.
+In mathematics, two sets are said to be truly disjoint if they have no common element.
+Similarly, some disjoint sets are those whose 4-way stop is the empty set.
+For example, 1, 2, 3 and 4, six, 6 are disjoint sets, although 1, 2, 3 and 3, 4, 5 are obviously not disjoint.